 Main article photo by: Nikolaj Potanin

 It’s been said that the island was inhabited since the Paleolithic.
-Therefore, people interested in the history can see ancient trace of people from Bronze Age and Iron Age, Illyrian tribes, Greek colonization in the island.
-Later on was under the jurisdiction of Republic of Venice, Republic of Hungary, French Empire of Napoleon, Austrian crownland of Dalmatia, Italy, Jugoslavija –a lot of the European countries and Empires had left the peace of their culture.
+Therefore, people interested in the history can see ancient remains of people from Bronze Age and Iron Age, Illyrian tribes, Greek colonization in the island.
+Later on, it became under the jurisdiction of the Republic of Venice, the Republic of Hungary, the French Empire of Napoleon, the Austrian crownland of Dalmatia, Italy and Jugoslavija – a lot of the European countries and Empires have left traces of their culture.

 Why independent and why stone?
-If you ask the local people to describe their island Brač, they would start with the sentence that it is an independent republic in Croatia.
-An independent republic with its dialect, food and habits.
-When I arrived there that was the first thing I was taught.
-The second was that the local people are famous for two things - the stinginess and hardworking.
+If you ask the local people to describe their island Brač, they would start with the fact that it is an independent republic in Croatia.
+An independent republic with its own dialect, food and habits.
+When I arrived there, it was the first thing I was taught.
+The second was that the local people are famous for two things - the stinginess and the hardworking.

 Photo by: Jojo

-I will never forget a joke which describes the best the stinginess of the locals: Do you know how does it appear in the word the lizard?
-Thanks to Brač – once to one local was given a crocodile to take care of it, to feed it and to give it water.
-However, in a while thanks to “the cares” of the guy, the crocodile became a lizard.
+I will never forget a joke which describes the best the stinginess of the locals: Do you know how did lizards appear in the world?
+Thanks to Brač – once one local was given a crocodile to take care of it, to feed it and to give it water.
+However, in a while, thanks to the guy's "care”, the crocodile became a lizard.

 Now, back to the positive side of the Brač citizens – the hardworking.
 Why?
-Even though the island has many nature features, it does not have a lot of fertile land.
-That is why the local people decided “to make it”.
-Imagine day by day the strong man of the island start to dig and take out the stones from the land.
-Meanwhile, the girls were carrying the heavy stones and putting them in the hills – that is why nowadays in the island can be seen small stone houses or mounds of the white stone.
+Even though the island has many natural features, it does not have such a fertile soil.
+That is why the local people decided “to make it themselves”.
+Imagine day after day strong Island men starting to dig and to take out the stones from the land.
+Meanwhile, the girls were carrying the heavy stones to the hills – this is why nowadays on the island you can see small stone houses or white stone mounds.
 Impressive, right?
-The struggles for fertile land and working for your food was rewarded – the unique white stone was discovered, and moreover, it became another source of income for the people of Brač.
-Nowadays there is a highschool where young people can learn the difficult craft of stonemasonry.
+The struggle of creating a fertile land and working to earn food was rewarded – a unique white stone was discovered, and moreover, it became another source of income for the people of Brač.
+Nowadays there is a high school where young people can learn the difficult craft of stonemasonry.

 Photo by: Nick Savchenko

 Maybe these are some of the reasons why the local people proudly distinct themselves from the rest of Croatian people.
-I would say that the island has its uniqueness because of the perfect combination between natural beauty, historical heritage and the hospitality of local people.
-Combined with the fact to inhabit your separate island – definitely, you can feel like a citizen of the independent republic, a kingdom of the white stone, right?
+I would say that the island has its uniqueness because of the perfect combination of natural beauty, historical heritage and the hospitality of local people.
+Combined with the fact that you can live on a separated island – definitely, you can feel like a citizen of the independent republic, a kingdom of the white stone, right?

 The villages of Brač

-If you ask me I would not be able to say “Go there…” or “See this…” No, it would be an insult to any of these small pearls in Adriatic sea.
-Every village has its own mentality and some must - see things.
-The thing which is common for all of them is the belfry.
-Traveling through them I saw that every village has its own church with unique tower bell.
-However, the things which unite them are the food and milk product coming from sheеp, olive trees, wine and the unique white stone.
+If you ask me I would not be able to say “Go there…” or “See this…” No, it would be an insult to any of Adriatic sea's little treasures.
+Each village has its own mentality and some must - see things.
+One common thing there is the belfry.
+While travelling I saw that every village has its own church with its unique tower bell.
+However, the things uniting them are the food and milk production coming from sheеp, olive trees, wine and the unique white stone.
 I will just mention some of the places which have impressed me the most.

-This tiny village will stay in my mind with rose leaves and the little girls wearing white dresses.
-No logically comes to the questions – why?
-I have visited it on a special day – 15 of July.
+This tiny village will stay in my mind with rose petals and little girls wearing white dresses.
+Now comes the question – why?
+I have visited it on a special day – 15th of July.
 This is the biggest celebration day – the day of Gospa Karmelska, the protector of the village.
 So, there was a procession through the main street.
 In front of the procession, little girls dressed in white were walking.
-They were throwing rose leaves showing the saint path of their saint.
-Behind of girls, strong men were carrying the sculpture of Gospe Karmelska.
-I was truly impressed by the commitment of people to preserve their unique beliefs and traditions.
-After the procession the day passed by in dancing, singing and eating – the tasty wine produced on the island, pastries, delicious lamb and the divine beauty of the village.
+They were throwing rose petals showing the saint path of their saint.
+Behind the girls, strong men were carrying the sculpture of Gospe Karmelska.
+I was truly impressed with people's commitment preserving their unique beliefs and traditions.
+After the procession, the day passed by dancing, singing and eating – tasty wines produced on the island, pastries, delicious lamb and the divine beauty of the village.

 Photo by: Beemwej

-So, in short, the island still manages to preserve its traditions and beliefs.
-However, behind this, the island has really good developed tourism.
+So, to summarise, the island still manages to preserve its traditions and beliefs.
+However, behind this, the island has a really good developed tourism.
 I would say it is a small paradise.
-It can satisfy the taste of every type of tourist – there are amazing beaches, historical places to visit, breathtaking natural beauties, good possibilities for an active holiday, and apart all that… Peace.
-A real relax.
+It can satisfy the taste of every type of tourist – there are amazing beaches, historical places to visit, breathtaking natural beauties, good possibilities for an active holiday, and apart from all that… Peace.
+A really relaxing mood.

 It is a village located in the western part of the island.
-The thing which impressed me the most is the bay – a magical place.
-Small, cozy and quite.
-The crystal clear water, the yachts and natural beauty make it - marvelous.
-Maybe that is why the emperor Diocletian chose to build up its harbour in the time of building his palace in Split.
+It is what impressed me the most is this bay – it is a magical place.
+Small, cosy and quite.
+The crystal clear water, the yachts and the natural beauty make it marvellous.
+Maybe that is why emperor Diocletian chose to build up its harbour here when he built his palace in Split.
 Nowadays Milna’s harbour hosts yachtsmen from the whole world.
-I would say that this small pearl can be compared and even win the competition with the French Riviera.
+I would say that this small pearl can be compared (and even challenge) to the French Riviera.

 Photo by: Eigenes Werk

-The uniqueness of the bay brings the church St. Mikula.
-It rises up on the right side of bay welcoming you and giving you the impression that you have just arrived at a special place.
+The uniqueness of the bay leads to church St. Mikula.
+It stands on the right side of the bay, welcoming you and giving you the impression that you just arrived in a special place.
 It is built in the typical Baroque church style.
-There I have found a small treasure – a beautiful altar.
-The village is famous for it.
+There I found a small treasure – a beautiful altar.
+The village is famous for that.

 Photo by: Silberfuchs

-Finally, Milna is the place where I have found the peace.
-A few days out of hustle and bustle of every summer resort.
-So, I would recommend you to take the first plane (there is a small airport next to it, so the logistic is not that complicated), a few friends and enjoy the scuba diving, fishing and good food.
+Finally, Milna is the place where I found peace.
+A few days out of the hustle and bustle of every summer resort.
+So, I would recommend you to take the first plane (there is a small airport next to it, so logistics are not that complicated), to bring a few friends and to enjoy the scuba diving, fishing and good food.

-However, even though I am trying to escape and go to the “commercial” place I cannot miss Bol.
-Maybe the most famous one among the villages of Brač.
-Off course, I will start with the beach - Zlatni Rat Beach (Golden Horn).
+However, even though I am trying to skip places and to go directly to the “touristic” places I cannot miss Bol.
+Maybe the most famous one among Brač villages.
+Of course, I will start with the beach - Zlatni Rat Beach (Golden Horn).
 What a fantastic and special place it is!

-I spent unforgettable time there.
-For the ladies it is so romantic, for the gentlemen there is a cold beer, self-service restaurants, scuba diving schools and every possible summer attractions.
+I had unforgettable times there.
+For ladies it is so romantic, for the gentlemen, there are cold beers, self-service restaurants, scuba diving schools and every possible summer attractions.

 Photo by: Thesquirrelfish

-Apart of the jokes the beach is precious.
-How to describe it to you?
-Imagine… When the mother nature decides to draw – the result is always unique.
+Apart from the jokes, this beach is precious.
+How to describe it?
+Imagine… When Mother Nature decides to draw – the result is always unique.
 No human hand can draw it, copy, or describe it with words.
 This kind of draw is Zlatni Rat Beach.
-A narrow slice of white sand beach which cuts the waters of Adriatic sea.
+A narrow slice of white sand beach which cuts the waters of the Adriatic sea.

-It has a specific shape of a horn and in addition of that are the green pine trees.
+It has the specific shape of a horn and in addition to that are the green pine trees.
 So, in this small piece of land are hosted so many natural beauties that… It is getting too emotional!
-You have to see it, I do not want to spoil your exclamation when you see for the very first time.
+You have to see it, I do not want to spoil your exclamation when you see it for the very first time.

 Photo by: Szabolcs Emich

-Apart of this I would give you a small tip – in order see this spectacular view, go to Vidova Gora – the highest point of the Island.
-I went there and stayed in silence to give respect to the beauty of the island.
+Apart from that I would give you a small tip – in order to see this spectacular view, go to Vidova Gora – the highest point of the Island.
+I went there and stayed in silence to show respect to the beauty of the island.

-Finally, this is only small part of beauties of the Independent Stone Republic of Croatia - Brač.
-I need to write many other parts of articles till I finish it.
-So, that is why to go by yourself and feel the unique spirit of that place.
+Finally, this is only a small part of all the beauties of the Independent Stone Republic of Croatia - Brač.
+I need to write many other article parts till I finish it.
+So, this is why you need to go by yourself and feel the unique spirit of that place.